thatjpk/cloudflare-ddns/README.md

 and the `rec_id` field is the record id you want to put in your config.
 (In this case "ddns.domain.com" is the one we're looking for, and it has a record id of "12345678".)

+Note that if you have a lot of records the response will be paginated, and the one you're looking for might be in a later page.
+If you can't find your record in the first response and the `has_more` field near the start of the response is `true`, then that's probably what happened.
+Do the request again, but add a `-d 'o=N'` parameter to curl where `N` is whatever `count` was in the last response.
+That'll get the next page of records.
+Repeat until you find the one you need.

 If you want to learn more about the CloudFlare API, you can read on [here](http://www.cloudflare.com/docs/client-api.html).